 Balsamic vinegar is a symbol of Italian cuisine.
 Its history spans many centuries, and during this time it has gained popularity worldwide, firmly establishing its place on the tables of gourmets.

-The complex process of its production, which includes fermentation and aging, gives the vinegar a unique character and depth of flavor.
+The complex production process, which includes fermentation and aging, gives the vinegar a unique character and depth of flavor.

 Balsamic vinegar has a unique composition that includes acetic acid, polyphenols, and antioxidants.
-These components not only give the vinegar its characteristic taste but also:
+These components not only give the vinegar its distinctive taste but also:

 - Metabolism support: helps regulate insulin levels.